huguesjohnson/speedrun-tower/README.md

 Speedrun Tower is set in a building with a confusing elevator system.
 [The design is loosely described here](https://huguesjohnson.com/programming/genesis/random/).

-Your goal is to reach the top floor in the fewest steps possible.
+Your goal is to reach the top floor and talk to your co-workers in the fewest steps possible.
 Unless of course your goal is to visit every floor or view every event in the fewest steps possible.
 That's three categories right there.

 This demo was also an excuse to try different approaches for achieving pseudorandomness on the Sega Genesis.